thiagomarzagao/thiagomarzagao.github.io/_posts/2013-11-14-webscraping-with-selenium-part-2.markdown

 This is not surprising.
 The ChromeOptions capability is an experimental feature, as the code itself tells us (check the third line).
 Remember: Selenium wasn't originally conceived for webscrapers, so it can't make the browser interact with itself.
 The ChromeOptions capability was not created by the Selenium folks but by the chromedriver folks.
 Hopefully these tools will eventually become reliable but we are not quite there yet.

 You may be thinking "what if I set the browser's preferences _manually_?"
 It doesn't work.
-The preferences you set manually are saved under your user profile and they are loaded every time _you_ launch the browser but ignored when_ Selenium_ launches the browser.
+The preferences you set manually are saved under your user profile and they are loaded every time _you_ launch the browser but ignored when _Selenium_ launches the browser.
 So, no good (believe me, I've tried it).

 _Solution #3: improve Selenium_

 If you are feeling adventurous you could add download capabilities to Selenium yourself.
 [This guy](http://ardesco.lazerycode.com/index.php/2012/07/how-to-download-files-with-selenium-and-why-you-shouldnt/) did it (he also argues that people shouldn't download anything with Selenium in the first place but he is talking to web developers, not to webscrapers, so never mind that).
 He uses Java but I suppose that a Python equivalent shouldn't be too hard to produce.
-If you are curious, here is his code:

 Alas, that solution has 171 lines of code whereas the `wget` solution has only one line of code (two if you count `import os`), so I never bothered trying.
 But just because I was happy to settle for a quick-and-dirty workaround doesn't mean everyone will be.